 The source of your water is paramount.
 Since Sky/Heaven water is pretty much out of the question, we are left to find healing Earth waters.
 There may still be some places where snow or rain could be used for tea.
-If you find yourself in such a place, be sure to experiment; and raise a cup for us all.
-For the rest of us, though, water is mostly going to be about finding good earthly sources.
+If you find yourself in such a place, be sure to experiment, and raise a cup for us all.
+For the rest of us, though, water is mostly going to be about finding good Earthly sources.
+And could there be a more poignant symptom of the modern sickness than the fact that we have no more water and can't even drink that which falls from the sky?
+Imagine if you set up a stall two hundred years ago trying to sell bottled water-you'd be thought mad!
+Even my grandfather's generation thought the switch to bottled water was insane.
+And considering that we are water, its sickness is our sickness.

 Traditionally, Earth water was divided into: spring, stream and well.
 And they were generally ranked in that order qualitatively.
-However, relying too much on Ming Dynasty water notes betrays the true spirit of tea, which is experiential and present.
+However, relying too much on Ming Dynasty water notes betrays the true spirit of Tea, which is experiential and present.
 The world has moved on.
 It is interesting to read about the water/tea combinations of past ages, but we must focus on the tea in front of us, and how to improve it.
 All the books and scholarly notes, translations and definitions won't make a better cup of tea.
 In fact, they can sometimes get in the way.
 It is nice to fly on the poetic visions of Tang Dynasty tea, but applying the water wisdom of that age to this one is foolish, and unrealistic.
 They had different tea, different water and a very different alchemy than we do.
 Nowadays, there are definitely wells that are better than springs, and springs that are better than wells.
 Perhaps even back then there were such exceptions.
-It is dangerous to think that all X's are better than all Y's, as Nature always provides plenty of exceptions.
+It's hard to say without drinking their tea.
+In general it's also dangerous to think that all X's are better than all Y's, as Nature always provides plenty of exceptions.
 It is not as if the old tea masters compared every single well to every single spring.
 I don't think this was their point anyway; rather, they were suggesting that in general spring water is better than well water because of the minerals, altitude and the fact that the water flows a bit, and that movement is important.
 Still, this is a generalization, not a law.
-And without experiential wisdom, all the quoting in the world won't improve your water or tea.
+Without experiential wisdom, all the quoting won't improve your water or tea.